55+ Living on Your Terms

 View/download the Senior Community guides

-These guides are being updated to reflect clearer community classifications and more useful information for planning ahead.
+These guides provide clear community comparisons and helpful context for planning ahead.
 They are refined over time to incorporate updated definitions and evolving insights.

 If you have questions about specific communities or options for senior-friendly, lifelong living, I’m always happy to clarify.